Detailed package

 How long does the appointment take?

-Thirty minutes from start to finish.
-Your Health Adviser performs the on-the-day checks (including the 12-lead ECG and urinalysis), takes your blood sample, and discusses your in-clinic results within the appointment window.
+Around 30 minutes from start to finish.
+Your Health Adviser performs the in-clinic checks (including the 12-lead ECG and urinalysis), takes your blood sample, and talks through your in-clinic results within the appointment window.

 When will I get my blood results?

 Within 2–5 working days.
-You receive a detailed report covering all the blood markers in your panel, with clear explanations and any follow-up recommendations.
+You receive a detailed report covering every marker in your panel, with clear explanations and guidance on when GP follow-up may be appropriate.

-How is Advanced different from Essential and Optimal?
+How is Advanced different from Essential, Optimal and Comprehensive?

-Advanced builds on the Essential blood panel by adding a 15-marker Full Blood Count, plus a 12-lead ECG and urinalysis on the day.
-Essential (£125) covers cholesterol, diabetes, liver and kidney function and iron-related markers, but does not include FBC, ECG or urinalysis.
-Optimal (£189) adds thyroid function, high-sensitivity CRP for inflammation, uric acid and serum potassium on top of everything in Advanced.
-If you want a more detailed picture than Essential without going to the broadest screening level, Advanced is well-matched.
+Advanced builds on the Essential blood panel by adding a full blood count, plus a 12-lead ECG and urinalysis in the clinic.
+Essential (£125) covers cholesterol, diabetes, liver and kidney function and iron studies, but does not include FBC, ECG or urinalysis.
+Optimal (£189) adds thyroid function, high-sensitivity CRP for inflammation and uric acid on top of everything in Advanced.
+The Comprehensive Blood Test (£299) is our widest blood-test-only package — adds sex hormones, thyroid antibodies, fasting insulin, vitamin D, B12 and folate, but is blood-test focused with no ECG or urinalysis.
+If you want a more detailed picture than Essential without going to the broadest standard screening, Advanced is well-matched.

 Is the 12-lead ECG a cardiology assessment?